whats-good/uniform-graphql/README.md

 ![Code autocompletion for resolvers](https://i.ibb.co/Wvg8Mkp/autocomplete-enum.png)

 _Example 1_: The compiler is complaining because the `resolve` function is incorrectly implemented.
-When we ask for hints on the `membership` field, we are show that we need to return one of the listed type literals.
+When we ask for hints on the `membership` field, we are shown that we need to return one of the listed type literals.

 ![Args types in TypeScript](https://i.ibb.co/BnzKQDW/inferred-args-type.png)